Nearsoft/jobs/readme.md

 * Solid understanding and demonstrated experience using Amazon Web Services and/or other cloud providers
 * Strong working knowledge of Agile development methodologies and best practices
 * Excellent communication and teamwork skills

-## Senior Software Engineer
-📽 🎞

-* Excellent communication and teamwork skills
-* 3 years hands-on core JavaScript development
-* 3 years using modern web UI frameworks such as React.js, AngularJS, Aurelia
-* Cloud based development (AWS is a plus)
-* Ability to hand code JavaScript (without a framework)
-* Experience with Node.js
-* Familiarity with ES6/ES2015
-* Familiarity with Typescript
-* Experience building large, multi-tenant web based and/or client server applications
-* Experience interfacing with RESTful APIs
-* Expert knowledge of OOD, design patterns, data structures and algorithms
-* Experience with role and rule based security and authentication tools and best-practices preferred (LDAP, single sign-on, etc)
-* Working knowledge of Agile/SCRUM development methodologies and best practices
-* Experience using Ruby a plus
-* Financial systems experience (accounting, payroll, etc.) a plus

 ## DevOps Engineer